Junkrat

-Junkrat is the alias of Jamison Fawkes, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Junkrat is the alias of Jamison Fawkes, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.
+Junkrat is an insane man obsessed with explosives, living in an irradiated Australia.
+After finding a valuable secret, he becomes a target for various groups and forms a partnership with the character Roadhog.
+The two engage in a crime spree, but later come into conflict with the city Junkertown and its ruler, Junker Queen.

+Junkrat was well received upon debut, seen as a humorous madman character in the vein of those such as comic book villains the Joker or the Green Goblin.
+His gameplay has received similar praise, particularly for how well critics feel it suits his overall personality.
+Junkrat has been seen as a positive example of disability representation in video games due to his prosthetic limbs, though at the same time has received some criticism for Blizzard's cultural and a perceived reliance on stereotypes.

 Conception and development

 During the development of the game Overwatch, Junkrat's original concept was conceived by Blizzard as a means to balance the character Torbjörn's turrets.
 In addition, they wanted to create a character that could serve as an indirect damage dealer, able to bounce explosives off of walls and "cause chaos in battle".
-Designed by artist Arnold Tsang, several concepts were considered including a cyborg, designs that looked "more alien that human", and a round robot, the last of which would later be recycled as a basis for the character Wrecking Ball.
-As work progressed, they found themselves gravitating towards an design of a man in a bomb suit with a large grenade launcher, inspired by the bomb disposal suit seen in the film The Hurt Locker.
+Designed by artist Arnold Tsang, several concepts were considered including a cyborg, designs that looked "more alien than human", and a round robot, the last of which would later be recycled as a basis for the character Wrecking Ball.
+As work progressed, they found themselves gravitating towards a design of a man in a bomb suit with a large grenade launcher, inspired by the bomb disposal suit seen in the film The Hurt Locker.

 However this caused a problem as the developers wanted to be able to see the character's face and his maniacal expressions, so the concept was scrapped and started over.
 One early concept to this end featured a large mustached man with cargo pants and a cape.
 Tsang suggested to have the character missing limbs to portray him as reckless.
-As the design coalesced, they initially considered to have him be a member of "Los Muertos", a Mexican gang in the Overwatch universe, but instead chose the "Junkers", a group of scavengers in Australia taking inspiration from the Mad Max film universe.
+As the design coalesced, they initially considered to have him be a member of "Los Muertos", a Mexican gang in the Overwatch universe, but instead chose the "Junkers", a group of scavengers in Australia taking inspiration from the Mad Max film franchise.
 While Tsang developed Junkrat himself, his weapons were designed by artists Ben Zhang and David Kang.
 Establishing Junkrat's background also helped the team finalize another planned character, Roadhog, who had also been designed by Tsang early on.
 The writing team chose to make the two partners in crime, with lead writer Michael Chu describing the pair as "not exactly your common superheroes".